Piwigo and Raspberry PI: a Private Open Source Photo Management Platform

 Install Piwigo in your Raspberry PI

 Now we can proceed with the real Piwigo installation.
-I’ll use the netinstall method, as it makes the installation procedure far simpler.
+I’ll use the manual install method, as the netinstall method get problems in the past.

 sudo chown -R www-data:www-data /var/www/html/

-From here, we can use a remote browser to complete the steps.
-Use your Raspberry PI’s IP address, followed by the “piwigo-netinstall.php” page.
-That means, for example, being my local RPI IP address 192.168.1.177, my URL will be “http://192.168.1.177/piwigo-netinstall.php”.
-You will get the first page inviting you to select your language and destination folder:
+From here, we can use a remote browser to complete the installation steps.
+Use your Raspberry PI’s IP address, followed by the “piwigo”.
+That means, for example, being my local RPI IP address 192.168.1.177, my URL will be “http://192.168.1.177/piwigo”.
+As the software detects that Piwigo installation isn’t still completed, it will automatically propose the installation page.
+From here, you can already set your favourite language:

-We are near the installation end… Click “Start Installation” and a confirmation message will be shown once all have been completed successfully:
+We are near the installation end… and a confirmation message will be shown once all have been completed successfully:

 From here, please click the “Visit the gallery” button.
 Your installation is still empty, so Piwigo is just advising you that your Gallery hasn’t any content: